John Herety: Biography

 Herety became team manager of the Percy Bilton team after his racing career.
 He went on to become director of racing for British Cycling.
 He resigned following an inquiry into the 2005 UCI Road World Championships in Madrid, when Charly Wegelius and Tom Southam were alleged to have helped Italian riders rather than those in the British team.
 He was manager of Recycling.co.uk in 2006 and 2007, for 2008 this evolved into and for 2009 became Rapha Condor.

 Personal life

 Herety married Margaret (née Swinnerton) in winter 1983 and has a daughter named Georgia.
-Margaret is a sister to Paul, Catherine and Bernadette, all former international riders.
+Margaret is a sister to Mark, Paul, Catherine and Bernadette, all former international riders.